maryam-ca/ai_ml/Week1-PythonFoundation/Task4/README.md

 Package is installed locally using pip install .

+This simulates real-world package development.

-Logging
+🔹 Logging

 Python’s built-in logging module is used

-Logs are written to a file instead of using print
+Logs are written to a file instead of using print()

-Makes the project production-ready
+Makes the application production-ready

+Logging helps in:

+Debugging

+Monitoring

+Error tracking

-Clean Project Structure
+🔹 Clean Project Structure

 Logical and readable folder organization

-Separate folders for modules, package, and tests
+Separate folders for:

+Modules

+Packages

+Tests

 Easy to maintain and extend

-Project Structure
+📂 Project Structure
 Task4/
 │
 ├── modules/